Pouch Attachment Ladder System: Specifications

+The stitchings are spaced 38 mm (1.5 in) apart, with a range of 35–40 mm (1.4–1.6 in) considered acceptable in practice.

-Newer styles come in various laser cut fabric, most commonly 1000D cordura nylon (some vendors use 500D - 600D).
+Newer styles come in various laser cut fabric, most commonly 1000D cordura nylon (some vendors use 500D–600D).
 The benefits often quoted for laser cut single piece style is significant weight saving especially on plate carriers/rigs and items with large amount of ladder area as well as less bulk.
 Another consideration is fabrics can be made in new popular patterns without need to source webbing in compatible shades including viewing conditions under night vision devices.
 Many of these specialist patterns are also available in NIR treated forms for optimal camouflage viewed through such night vision devices.